 Chill in Syntagma Square

-Located in the center of Athens, this square is home to some of the city’s most iconic landmarks such as the Greek Parliament building and Tomb of the Unknown Soldier.
+Located in Athens, this square is home to some of the city’s most iconic landmarks, such as the Greek Parliament building and the Tomb of the Unknown Soldier.

 There is a major metro station here at Syntagma Square as well as some of the nicest hotels with rooftop pools!

-If you are looking to do some shopping the start of Ermou Street starts here.
+If you are looking to do some shopping, Ermou Street starts here.

 Climb Lycabettus Hill